mhhollomon/gertrude/README.md

 the filter returns True for the row. c.f. expressions below

 ### add_column/select
 These two shape the output data.
-Select will output those quantities (table columns and computed columns) mentioned. `add_column` keeps all fields currently in the data and adds the one specified.
+Select will only output those quantities (table columns and computed columns) mentioned. `add_column` keeps all fields currently in the data and adds the one specified.
 It can override an existing column if needed.

 the spec for `select` is one or more of the following.
 - The name of a column currently in the data
-- A tuple consistion of :
+- A tuple consisting of :
-    - The name of a column to place in the data
+    - The name of a column to place in the data.
-    - An expression string to compute the value
+    - An expression string to compute the value.

 ### sort
 List of one or more keys in the data on which to sort.